TheDuckFrederik/InterSystems/EX3.2/EX3.2.md

     // Mandatory parameter to state the invocation type of the business operation.
     Parameter INVOCATION = "Queue";

-    // Here you state the method name and in the parenthesis the request and response messages.
+    // Method that gathers appointment information from the database.
     Method AppointmentDataBaseDataGathereing(pRequest As EX32.MSG.DQFM, Output pResponse As EX32.MSG.DFDBM)
     {
         // Here we create a new class that is tied to the response message.